arikamdur/BN-Terraform/Azure/Azure-BN-GeoRedundancy-SIPP/README.md

-# Deploying GeoRedundant BorderNet on 2 different Regions using Terraform
+# Deploying GeoRedundant BorderNet using Terraform

-### This TF script will deploy Stand Alone BorderNet including VNET
+### This TF script will deploy 2 BorderNets on 2 different Regions